sth144/christofides-algorithm-python/README.md

-# cs325projectG24
-CS325 Final Project Group 24.
+# Christofides Algorithm in Python
 Implementation of Christofides Approximation for the general Traveling Salesman Problem

+Dependencies:
+Python 2.7